bhattlab/phanta/README.md

 **Step Four - Download the database of genomes**

-Download the Kraken2/Bracken-compatible database of genomes by navigating to the desired folder on your system and executing the following command:
+Download the Kraken2/Bracken-compatible database of genomes by navigating to the desired directory on your system and executing the following command:

 TODO: insert the command.
 Ideally wget-able.